-- (i) Accounting Officer - (ii) Senior manager or head of department - (3) An official or bid adjudication committee to which the power to make final awards has been sub delegated in accordance with subparagraph (2) just within five days of the end of each month submit to the official referred to in subparagraph 94) a written report containing particulars of each final award made such official or committee during that month, including - (a) the amount of the award; - (b) the name of the person to whom the award was made; and - (c) the reason why the award was made to that person. - (4) A written report referred to in subparagraph (3) must be submitted - (a) to the accounting officer, in the case of an award by - (i) the chief financial officer; - (ii) a senior manager; or - (iii) a bid adjudication committee of which the chief financial officer or a senior manager is a member; or - (b) to the chief financial officer or the senior manager responsible for the relevant bid, in the case of an award by -

-- (i) a manager referred to in subparagraph (2)(c)(iii); or - (ii) a bid adjudication committee of which the chief financial officer or a senior manager is not a member. - (5) Subparagraphs (3) and (4) of this policy do not apply to procurements out of petty cash. - (6) This paragraph may not be interpreted as permitting an official to whom the power to make final awards has been sub delegated, to make a final award in a competitive bidding process otherwise than through the committee system provided for in paragraph 26 of this Policy. - (7) No supply chain management decision-making powers may be delegated to an advisor or consultant. i.e. experts may be invited to sit in committees dealing with supply chain matters only for the purpose of proving technical expertise and not part of decision making.
+- (b) The name of the person to whom the award was made; and - (c) The reason why the award was made to that person. - (4) A written report referred to in subparagraph (3) must be submitted - - (a) To the accounting officer, in the case of an award by - - (i) the chief financial officer; - (ii) a senior manager; or - (iii) a bid adjudication committee of which the chief financial officer or a senior manager is a member; or - (b) To the financial officer or the senior manager responsible for the relevant bid, in the case of an award by - - (i) manager referred to in subparagraph (2)(c)(iii); or - (ii) a bid adjudication committee of which the chief financial officer or a senior manager is not a member. - (5) Subparagraphs (3) and (4) of this Policy do not apply to procurements out of petty cash. - 6) This paragraph may not be interpreted as permitting an official to whom the power to make final awards has been sub delegated, to make a final award in a competitive bidding process otherwise than through the committee system provided for in paragraph 26 of this Policy. - (7) No supply chain management decision-making powers may be delegated to an advisor or consultant.